Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 "Before I started studying... it was below 30..."

-Is he seeing himself in Ayame, who was studying desparately right now?
+Is he seeing himself in Ayame, who was studying desperately right now?

 "However, you hated studying that much before.
 Just what was the impetus for your change?"